nus-cs2030s/2324-s2/docs/09-composition.md

 c1.moveTo(new Point(1, 1));
 ```

 You will find that `c1` will now have a new center, but `c2`'s center remains at (0,0).
 Why doesn't this solve our problem then?
-Recall that we can further composed circles into other objects.
+Recall that we can further compose circles into other objects.
 Let's say that we have two cylinders:
 ```
 Cylinder cylinder1 = new Cylinder(c1, 1);
 Cylinder cylinder2 = new Cylinder(c1, 1);